Updated March 10, 2020

-We’re closing a section of Mason Street at Crissy Field for six months to install culverts beneath.
-This will allow fresh water to flow from the Tennessee Hollow Watershed to meet the salt water of San Francisco Bay, creating a unique marshland at a site known as Quartermaster Reach (see map below).
+We’re closing a section of Mason Street at Crissy Field for six months to install open tunnels beneath.
+This will allow fresh water to flow from the Tennessee Hollow Watershed to meet the salt water of San Francisco Bay, creating a unique marshland at Quartermaster Reach.

 The project will bring an 850-foot length of long-buried stream back to the surface and dramatically transform an area long covered by asphalt.